MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 - Virtual IP pool: The continuous range of IP addresses to be used for your Kubernetes cluster API server and Kubernetes services.

   > [!Note]
-  > The VIP pool addresses need to be in the same subnet as the DHCP scope and have to be excluded from the DHCP scope to avoid address conflicts.
+  > The VIP pool addresses need to be in the same subnet as the DHCP scope, and must be excluded from the DHCP scope in order to avoid address conflicts.

 - vLAN ID: The vLAN ID for the virtual network.
 If omitted, the virtual network will not be tagged.